 The more risk factors you have, the more likely it is that you will develop the disease or health problem.

-Your risk of developing health problems such as heart disease, stroke, and kidney problems increases if you're obese and have these risk factors:
+Your risk of developing health problems such as heart disease, stroke, and kidney problems increases if you have obesity and have these risk factors:

 - High blood pressure (hypertension)